xStarbound/xStarbound/doc/lua/quest.md

 # `quest`

 The `quest` table contains functions relating directly to the quest whose script its run in.
+Available in quest scripts.

 ---

 #### `String` quest.state()

 Returns the current state of the quest.
 Possible states:

-* "New"
-* "Offer"
-* "Active"
-* "Complete"
-* "Failed"
+- `"New"`
+- `"Offer"`
+- `"Active"`
+- `"Complete"`
+- `"Failed"`

 ---